carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 > ## Phyloseq objects
-> Finally, we can review our object and see that both datasets (i.e. JC1A and JP4D) are in the our object.
+> Finally, we can review our object and see that all datasets (i.e. JC1A, JP4D, and JP41) are in the our object.
 > If you look at our Phyloseq object, you will see that there are more data types
 > that we can use to build our object(?phyloseq), such as a phylogenetic tree and metadata
 > concerning our samples.
 These are optional, so we will use our basic